WilliamKlarenbeek/DoctorsNotes/README.md

 Once your change is pushed to the remote repository on your development branch, create a pull request via GitHub.
 You can do this by doing the following:

-1. Go to the Flavour Cats repository on GitHub and navigate to 'Pull Requests'.
+1. Go to the Doctors Notes repository on GitHub and navigate to 'Pull Requests'.
 1. Click 'New Pull Request'.
 1. There should be two dropdowns at the top of the page.
 Set the 'base' to `master` and the 'compare' to your dev branch.
 This will display a screen with all the differences between your the two branches.
 1. Click 'Create Pull Request' to create the request and make it visible to the team.